GRADUATE LEADERSHIP COUNCIL CONSTITUTION

 The Council may only conduct business in the presence of a quorum of voting members or their proxies, which shall be defined as the smallest whole number of voting members or their proxies that exceeds fifty percent.
 During voting, members may choose to abstain from voting.
 Abstentions are to be counted as present and not-voting and shall not be factored into a majority.

 Elections for the Council including the Executive Board and Student Council Presidents will occur during the month of March in their academic year.
-Appointments for Liaisons and other positions will occur after the installation of the Council at beginning of the Fall semester.
-The term of office for an incoming Council will commence on May 1 during the academic year they are elected and shall serve until April 30 of the following year.
-After the election period, the incoming Council will shadow the outgoing Council for a period no longer than 30 days before taking office.
+Appointments for Liaisons and other positions will occur after the Council’s installation at the start of the Fall semester.
+The term of office for an incoming Council will commence the final week of the spring semester, during the academic year they are elected, and shall serve until the final week of the spring semester the following year.
+After the election period, the incoming Council will shadow the outgoing Council for a period no longer than 30 days (about 4 and a half weeks) before taking office.
 All Student Councils shall hold their elections and begin serving concurrently with the newly elected Executive Board.

 Section 1: Eligibility

-All Graduate Leadership Council candidates must be registered graduate or PhD students in one of the following schools: the College of Arts in Sciences, the Kogod School of Business, the School of Communications, the School of International Service, or the School of Public Affairs.
+All Graduate Leadership Council candidates must be registered graduate or PhD students in one of the following schools: the College of Arts in Sciences, the Kogod School of Business, the School of Communications, the School of International Service, the School of Public Affairs, or the School of Education.

-Appointment of the Part-time, PhD, International, and Online Liaisons will take place at start of Fall semester.
-All Graduate Leadership Council candidates must be in good academic and disciplinary standing with American University, as determined by the Graduate Leadership Council Center for Student Involvement advisor.
+Appointment of the Constituent Liaisons will take place at the start of Fall semester.
+All Graduate Leadership Council candidates must be in good academic and disciplinary standing with American University, as determined by the Graduate Leadership Council’s advisor.

 Section 2: Installation